vischia/pv_data_science_school/README.md

 *While we can provide some limited help, it is expected that you set up your workflow in Colab independently.*

+##### 2.4 Running the notebooks on a remote server

+You will need to tunnel the notebook to your laptop and redirect it to an open port.
+You can find instructions (to be adapted to your specific server hostnames) [in this repository](https://github.com/vischia/TomOptCargo?tab=readme-ov-file#running-notebooks-in-a-remote-cluster).

 #### 3. Run the tutorial